inclusive-design/adaptive-palette/README.md

 RAG (Retrieval-Augmented Generation) is an AI technique designed to enhance the accuracy of generative models by incorporating factual knowledge from external sources.
-It requires loading factual knowledge into a vector store that will be quried to provide relevant information to the language model as a context.
+It requires loading factual knowledge into a vector store that will be queried to provide relevant information to the language model as a context.

 By default, the use of RAG is turned off in the system.
 The `enableRag` flag is set to `false` by default in the [config/config.ts](./config/config.ts).